 Cherry blossom festivals cover Korea from top to bottom in April.
 The biggest and most famous of these is the Jinhae Cherry Blossom Festival, but there’s plenty of others.

-In Seoul, these include (but are not limited to):
+In Seoul, cherry blossom festivals are held at (but are not limited to):

 - Yeongdeungpo Yeouido Spring Flower Festival